12 Points Psychology

 Animal-Assisted Therapy (AAT) falls under the umbrella of Animal-Assisted Interventions (AAI)

-These interventions can include everything from basic visits to nursing homes or hospitals to goal-directed therapeutic interventions with trained health and education practitioners including; psychologists, physiotherapists, teachers and speech pathologists.
+These interventions can include everything from basic visits to nursing homes, or hospitals, all the way through to goal-directed therapeutic interventions with trained healthcare providers - aka AAT!

 12 Points Psychology and Training Animal-Assisted Therapy